Best Chicken fry masala recipe

 - 1 Lemon (optional)

-- Now, add ginger garlic paste.
-Add turmeric powder and salt, fry for few seconds.
+- Add turmeric powder and saute for a few seconds.

-- Next, add the slit green chilies and few curry leaves.
-Give a mix and keep frying for another minute to coat the chicken well.
-Lastly, add coriander leaves.
+- Next, add slit green chilies and curry leaves.
+Continue to cook until masala coats the chicken pieces well.